-You just downloaded Linphone on your iPhone, Android or Windows Phone 8.
-Great !
+You just downloaded Linphone on your smartphone, tablet or computer?
+Great!
 But what happens now ?
-What's that complicated settings view ?

-Linphone is a general purpose SIP softphone that isn't bound to any operator.
+Linphone is a general purpose SIP softphone that is not bound to any operator.
 Because it is compatible with SIP, it can work with any VoIP operator using SIP (most of them use SIP, the most notable exception being Skype).
 Linphone.org is not affiliated nor recommends a VoIP operator in particular.
-We invite you to select a VoIP provider in your country by browsing the web, and compare rates etc…
+We invite you to select a VoIP provider in your country by browsing the web, comparing rates, etc…

 Note that you might have a SIP account included with your internet line subscription: it is the case in France for clients of the free.fr internet provider, who is powering the freephonie.net VoIP network.

 All this information should be provided to you by your VoIP operator during signup process.
-For your information, username and domain form your SIP identity when grouped together like an email address:
+For your information, username and domain form your SIP identity when grouped together, like an email address: sip:my_username@my_voip_provider

 You can now place calls.

 All other settings are for advanced users or geeks who want to play with the software.

 SIP is a protocol for establishing Voice over IP calls.
 It is an open standard, published by the IETF organisation, who made the vast majority of internet protocols.
 It is inspired from e-mail and http.
 The following section describes the basic principles of SIP from the user's standpoint, and how to make SIP calls.

 Direct SIP calls in local network